-Advanced Card A card capable of carrying information.
-Uses technology more advanced transaction.
+Advanced Card - A card capable of carrying information.
+Uses technology more advanced than magnetic stripe.
+(See magnetic stripe, optical card, capacitive card).

-Anonymity In this context, refers to the complete absence of identifiable data in a to maintain continued operation in the event of primary device failure.
+Anonymity - Anonymity in this context refers to the complete absence of identification data in a transaction.

-Backup An alternate or redundant device that replaces a primary device in order measure of security.
+Backup - An alternate or redundant device that replaces a primary device in order to maintain continued operation in the event or primary device failure.